3 Honest Mistakes That Lead to "No Sex Tonight"!

 Back to the recipe analogy … if you were making that Pasta Bolognese, and added no tomatoes, no pasta or no meat to your dish, and forgot to turn on the heat … what exactly would you be eating?

-Sexual intimacy in long-term relationships requires time together as boyfriend and girlfriend as much as it did when you were dating.
+Sexual intimacy in long-term relationships requires time together as lovers now as much as it did when you were dating.

 Dr. John Gottman of the Love Lab at the University of Washington at Seattle suggests that what happy couples from unhappy ones is having at least six hours of quality time together a week, dispersed between small daily check-ins and longer times together.